How to Install Samba on Ubuntu

 Step 3: Configure Samba's Global Options

-Configure Samba by editing the smb.conf file located in /etc/samba/smb.conf.
+Configure Samba by editing the smb.conf configuration file located in /etc/samba/smb.conf.
+In this tutorial, we will use nano:

-Next, scroll down to the Global Settings section.
-Use this section to configure the Samba server's behavior, name, role, and network interfaces.
+2. Scroll down to the Global Settings section.
+This section configures the Samba server's behavior, name, role, and network interfaces.

 Note: Certain settings in the smb.conf file are marked as comments.
 To enable and tweak those settings, uncomment them.

-The key parameters to consider are in the following subsections:
+The key parameters to consider are in the subsections below.

 Browsing/Identification